 How much to take: 1 cup a day meets the RDA of vitamin A

 They are a great source of amino acids and protein (9).
 The essential vitamin choline helps promote brain health and prevents neural tube defectsiXCongenital disabilities of the brain, spine, or spinal cord caused when the neural tube doesn’t close completely. in the baby (10).
 The omega-3 fats support vision and brain development.

 How much to take: 1 egg a day (11)

-Ways to consume: Omelet, frittata, hard-boiled eggs with salad.
+Ways to consume: Omelet, frittata, well cooked hard-boiled eggs with salad.

-It is packed with essential omega-3s namely EPA and DHA (12), both of which are necessary for fetal vision and brain development.
+It is a low-mercury fish, packed with essential omega-3s namely EPA and DHA (12), both of which are necessary for fetal vision and brain development.
 You can also include other pregnancy-safe seafood sources such as crab, shrimp, Spanish mackerel, sardines, herring, and trout in your diet (13).